 - The phantom driver entering the roadway.
 You come up to an intersection and you have the right of way.
 Another motorist pulls into the intersection from an adjoining roadway so close to your vehicle that you have to swerve to avoid a collision.
 You avoid hitting this car, but when you swerve you strike someone or something else.
 The car that caused the accident takes off.

 - The phantom lane changer.
 You’re driving on a roadway with two or more lanes in each direction.
 The car next to you swerves into your lane unexpectedly, forcing you to take evasive action.
-You avoid colliding with that vehicle, but strike something else.
-The car that came into your lane just keeps on going.
+You avoid colliding with that vehicle but strike something else.
+The car that came into your lane just keeps ongoing.

 Why Do At-Fault Drivers Flee the Scene?

 There are many reasons why someone would cause a crash and then flee the scene.
-We have seen numerous cases where the at-fault driver fled but was later caught, and from those cases we know that oftentimes there’s a reason for fleeing the scene.
+We have seen numerous cases where the at-fault driver fled but was later caught, and from those cases, we know that oftentimes there’s a reason for fleeing the scene.
 Perhaps the at-fault driver was wanted – maybe they had an open warrant for failing to appear in court to answer criminal charges or for non-payment of child support.
 Oftentimes, the reason for fleeing the scene is that the at-fault driver is on probation or parole and has been warned by their probation officer or parole officer that if they have any police contact, they will go back to jail.
 Another frequent reason for fleeing the scene is that the at-fault driver is impaired.
 They are drunk or high, or they have drugs or other contraband in the car, or maybe they are committing some other crime and don’t want to get caught.
 Or maybe the at-fault driver has no driver’s license, or has no insurance, or is driving an unregistered vehicle.
 None of this makes fleeing the scene of a serious accident OK.

 How Do We Recover Compensation if the Driver is Never Caught?

-In many hit-and-run accidents, despite best efforts of the police and attorneys, the at-fault driver may never be caught.
+In many hit-and-run accidents, despite the best efforts of the police and attorneys, the at-fault driver may never be caught.
 If the at-fault driver cannot be identified, the party who was responsible for causing the accident cannot be held accountable in a court of law.
 In that case, although you may not be able to bring the perpetrator to justice, we may be able to assist you to secure the compensation for your injuries through an Uninsured Motorist or UM claim.